Modern science is still almost entirely based on 17th century concepts that physical movement is perfectly smooth and continuous.

 Here's where superstition enters the picture, big time.
 Note the definition: a false conception of causation.
 A conception of causation that has no demonstrable basis in fact, nor even a theoretical basis, cannot be considered scientifically valid -- anymore than we might argue any cause as being true.
 For example we could argue 'angels on a nearby pinhead danced so vigorously as to cause the finger to move."
 There is no direct evidence-based correspondence of cause with effect, so we can qualify those two beliefs (angels on pinheads, and infinite-series of sequences) as "superstitious" -- at least until we see the evidence verifying the relevant correspondences.

-If, however, we accept there would be a large, but finite number of increments (much easier on the brain), then that begs two questions:
+If, however, we accept there would be a large, but finite number of increments (much easier on the brain - see figure, right), then that begs two questions:

 - If physical movement involves large, but finite sequences of physical increments, what's in the gaps between each increment (noting that whatever "it" is, "it" is NOT physical)?